psf/cachecontrol/README.rst

 ======================

 httplib2 handles etags and if-* headers according to `Editing the Web`_.
-I made an effort to include this functionality in HTTPCache, but decided against it.
+I made an effort to include this functionality in CacheControl, but decided against it.
 The use of ETags is primarily described in terms of detecting a lost update.
 As such, even though it uses the data store's cache, it does not impact when and what is stored.